812-421-6200

 • Right Seat.
 This is an easy one.
 Check the label on your car seat to make sure it’s appropriate for your child’s age, weight and height.
 Double-check the expiration date on your car seat label to make sure it is still safe.

 • Right Direction.
-You want to keep your child in a rear-facing car seat for as long as possible, usually until around age 2.
-When he or she outgrows the seat, move your child to a forward-facing car seat.
-Make sure to attach the top tether after you tighten and lock the seat belt or lower anchors.
+You want to keep your child in a rear-facing car seat for as long as possible.
+When they outgrow the seat, move your child to a forward-facing car seat.

 Choose the Right Direction

-For the best protection, keep your baby in a rear-facing car seat for as long as possible – usually until about 2 years old.
-You can find the exact height and weight limit on the side or back of your car seat.
+For the best protection, keep your baby in a rear-facing car seat for as long as possible.
+You can find the exact height and weight limit (usually located on the side or bottom of your car seat).
 Kids who ride in rear-facing seats have the maximum protection for the head, neck and spine.
-It is especially important for rear-facing children to ride in a back seat away from the airbag.
+Rear-facing children need to ride in a back seat away from the airbag.

-When your children outgrow a rear-facing seat around age 2, move them to a forward-facing car seat.
+When your children outgrow a rear-facing seat, move them to a forward-facing car seat.
 Keep the seat in the back and make sure to attach the top tether after you tighten and lock the seat belt or lower anchors.
-Use the top tether until your child weighs 40 pounds.
-After February 2014, your car seat labels will tell you exactly how much your child can weigh and still use the lower anchors and top tether.
-Until then, check both your child restraint and vehicle manuals to see if you can go beyond the weight limit for the top tether.
+Vehicles manufactured after February 2014 will tell you exactly how much your child can weigh and still use the lower anchors and top tether (if available).
+Check your child restraint and vehicle manuals to see if you can go beyond the weight limit for the top tether.
 If they both agree to a higher weight, it is fine to follow their directions.

 Check the Label